tech-drew/mini-rack-home-lab/docs/networking-equipment-analysis.md

 # Networking Equipment Analysis (Work in Progress)

-**Notes:** 2022-2024, I performed extensive research on networking equipment before choosing the solution for this home lab.
+**Notes:** Between 2022 and 2024, I conducted extensive research on networking equipment before selecting a solution for this home network and lab environment.

 I evaluated the following platforms:
 - Ubiquiti UniFi